AI for Fintech and Banking

 Real-time fraud detection

-Transaction-level classification models that evaluate each payment against velocity signals, device fingerprint, merchant category, location, and behavioural history.
-Outputs a fraud probability score in milliseconds.
-Transactions above threshold are flagged or declined before settlement.
-The model is trained on your labelled transaction history and retrained on a schedule as new confirmed fraud cases accumulate.
-Reduces fraud losses without increasing false decline rates on legitimate transactions.
+Transaction-level classification models that score each payment in milliseconds against velocity signals, device fingerprint, merchant category, and behavioral history, flagging or declining above threshold before settlement.
+Trained on your labeled transaction history and retrained on a schedule as new confirmed fraud accumulates.

 Loan origination document extraction

-AI that reads bank statements, pay stubs, tax returns, and ID documents and extracts structured fields automatically.
-Classifies individual bank transactions by category, salary credits, rent, loan repayments, to give underwriters additional income and liability signals beyond headline balances.
-Handles scanned paper, PDF, and mobile-camera images.
-Low-confidence extractions are flagged for manual review.
-Eliminates manual re-keying and reduces document processing time per application.
+AI that reads bank statements, pay stubs, tax returns, and ID documents and extracts structured fields automatically, classifying individual transactions to give underwriters income and liability signals beyond headline balances.
+Low-confidence extractions are flagged for manual review, eliminating manual re-keying.

 AI customer support